Frequently Asked Questions

 Do you give talks or speeches?
 Do you do interviews?
 Do you write guest blogs?

 While I don't give talks, workshops, or speeches, there are a number of events I'm happy to be part of.
-For these and similar queries, please contact my publicist: Jessie.Edwards@harpercollins.com.
-Since I blog two or three times a week at Two Nerdy History Girls, I usually have to decline guest blogs.
+For these and similar queries, please contact the publicity department at HarperCollins.
+Usually I decline guest blogs.
+The (very occasional) exceptions are normally set up by my publisher.

 Will you endorse my book/read my manuscript?